≡ Menu

 Second…

-Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Hyperparathyroidism… that’s it!
-Which brings us to our next topic, which is…
+We’re just trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Hyperparathyroidism… that’s it!
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?